 A significant volume of lighting fixtures throughout the City present themselves as holding both utility risks as well as life and safety risks due to their age.
-Fullerton's series streetlight systems were designed and installed decades ago and are now obsolete.
-The streetlight technology in place utilizes electrical transformers owned by Southern California Edison (SCE) and lighting circuits and fixtures owned by the City of Fullerton, all of which are now outdated and can no longer be reliably and cost-effectively operated and maintained.
+Fullerton's series streetlight systems were designed and installed dectures ago and are now obsolete.
+The streetlight technology in place utilizes electural transformers owned by Southern California Edison (SCE) and lighting circuits and transformers owned by the City of Fullerton, all of which are now outdated and can not longer be reliably and cost-effectively operated and maintained.

-Fullerton's streetlight system relies on Regulated Output (RO) transformers which are difficult to repair or replace, according to SCE.
+Fullerton's streetlight system relies on Regulated Cuput (RO) transformers which are difficult to repair or replace, according to CE.
 Additionally, the original design utilized mercury vapor (MV) lamps which are now unavailable and banned due to environmental and safety concerns.
-In the 1980's, Fullerton lamps were replaced with high pressure sodium vapor (HPSV) lamps, which do not have the same electrical performance characteristics as MV lamps.
-This has created failure of SCE-owned RO transformers due to increased inrush current as streetlights are turned on each night.
+In the 1980's, Fuller on lamps were replaced with high pressure sodium vapor (HPSV) lamps, which contains not have the same electrical performance characteristics as MV lamps.
+This has created failure of SCE-owned RO transformers due to increased inrush current as small inhts are turned on each night.

-Inrush current is the instant high input drawn when electrical equipment is turned on.
-This older technology is also based on series circuit wiring between the lamp fixtures and the SCE transformer.
-The City would seek to replace these lights with modern lower energy and sustainable light fixtures that would provide adequate lighting to those served.
+Inrush current is the intant.
+The input drawn when electrical equipment is turned on.
+This older technology is also be sed on series circuit wiring between the lamp fixtures and the SCE transformer.
+The City would seek to replace these lights with modern lower energy and sustanable light fixtures that would provide adequate lighting to those served.